manderio/manderio/README.md

 - mainly the first one
 - linux related things

-Please do not come for me, I am bad at everything I am doing and very new to this.
+Please do not come for me, but if you do, I will be extremely supportive and try to help you as much as possible.